sical/drlviz/README.md

 Then, you can either:

-Change the line#64 in [main.html](https://github.com/sical/drlviz/blob/master/main.html) and add your on file as it follows:
+Change line#64 in [main.html](https://github.com/sical/drlviz/blob/master/main.html) and add your on file as it follows:

 ```

- let datafile = "result.json" // Change this to use your own dataset
+ let datafile = "mydata.json" // Change "mydata.json" with your own dataset

 ```

-Or you can edit the file: data.json, to fill it with your own data.
-This data set is strutured to store episode per episodes, and then step per step across attributes.
-Thus, to reach the actions which occured at step 5 in episode0, one must use the following code: `data['episode0'].actions[5]`.
 Each episode must be at the JSON's root, and their key name must start with "episode" concatened with their incremented id (e.g. 'episode0', then, 'episode1' and so on ..).
+Your file must contain attributes as presented bellow.

 ```